Putin cancels nationalization of Danone Russia

-(MENAFN) Russian President Vladimir Putin has issued a decree to reverse the nationalization of French food giant Danone's local business in Russia, as reported in a document published on the legal acts portal on Wednesday.

-The recent decree modifies a document published in July 2023, which had initially placed the shares of Danone Russia, controlled by the French parent company Produits Laitiers Frais Est Europe, under temporary state management.
-At that time, over 83 million Danone Russia shares were transferred to state control.
+(MENAFN) Russian President Vladimir Putin has issued a decree to remove French food conglomerate Danone's local subsidiary from the list of assets placed under temporary state management, as revealed in a document published on the legal acts portal on Wednesday.
+This decree marks a significant reversal from the measures implemented in July 2023, when Danone Russia's shares, controlled by its French parent company Produits Laitiers Frais Est Europe, were nationalized, resulting in over 83 million shares being transferred to state control.
+The reasons behind this decision have not been disclosed.

-The provisions of the previous decree have now been rescinded, although the rationale behind this decision has not been disclosed.
-This move comes amid recent speculation surrounding Danone's potential sale of its operations in Russia to local dairy company Vamin Tatarstan.

 Legal Disclaimer: